 Over recent years researchers have realized that while this is the case for most of the optical fields, there is a space of parameters when this force reverses.

-The scientists at St Andrews and ISI have now demonstrated the first experimental realization of this concept together with a number of exciting applications for bio-medical photonics and other disciplines.
+The scientists at St. Andrews and ISI have now demonstrated the first experimental realization of this concept together with a number of exciting applications for bio-medical photonics and other disciplines.

 The exciting aspect is that the occurrence of negative force is very specific to the properties of the object, such as size and composition.

 This in turn allows optical sorting of micro-objects in a simple and inexpensive device.
-Over the last decade optical fractionation has been identified as one of the most promising bio-medical applications of optical manipulation allowing, for example, sorting of macromolecules, organelles or cells.
+Over the last decade optical fractionation has been identified as one of the most promising bio-medical applications of optical manipulation allowing, for example, sorting of macromolecules, organelles, or cells.

-Dr Cizmar said: “Because of the similarities between optical and acoustic particle manipulation we anticipate that this concept will provide inspiration for exciting future studies in areas outside the field of photonics.”
+Dr. Cizmar said: “Because of the similarities between optical and acoustic particle manipulation we anticipate that this concept will provide inspiration for exciting future studies in areas outside the field of photonics.”

-Dr Brzobohaty said: “These methods are opening new opportunities for fundamental phonics as well as applications for life-sciences.”
+Dr. Brzobohaty said: “These methods are opening new opportunities for fundamental phonics as well as applications for life sciences.”

-Professor Zemanek said: “The whole team have spent a number of years investigating various configurations of particles delivery by light.
+Professor Zemanek said: “The whole team has spent a number of years investigating various configurations of particles delivery by light.
 I am proud our results were recognized in this very competitive environment and I am looking forward to new experiments and applications.
 It is a very exciting time.”

 Reference: “Experimental demonstration of optical transport, sorting and self-arrangement using a ‘tractor beam’” by O. Brzobohatý, V. Karásek, M. Šiler, L. Chvátal, T. Čižmár and P. Zemánek, 20 January 2013, Nature Photonics.

 Be the first to comment on "Scientists Create a Star Trek Style “Tractor Beam”"